elenaamoyano/TFG_Elena-Moyano/README.md

 n8n start
 ```

-Access the web interface at: http://localhost:5678 and create an account
+Access the web interface at: http://localhost:5678 and create an account.

 ### 5. Import workflows